robzlabz/donation-hub/README.md

     - User login functionality.
     - Home page interface for guests, donors, and requesters, displaying relevant information such as total donations distributed and a list of donation projects.
     - Donation project detail page, featuring donation details, a donate button, and a list of donors along with their messages.
-    - Admin interface with access to lists of donation projects, donors, and requesters for administrative purposes.
+    - Admin interface to list need review projects and approve or reject them.
 2. Implement qualified unit tests to ensure the reliability and correctness of your code.
 3. Implement local deployment for easy testing and development.
 4. Ensure maintainability of the codebase: